Capital & InnovationQuote

 How is this different from a Web of Science or Scopus report?

 Bibliometric platforms produce an analyst's database; the Atlas produces an artifact.
-Funder and country breakdowns, gap analysis, named-researcher influence, and the policy-grade appendix are the analytical layer the platforms do not produce.
+Citation-magnitude ranking, institutional concentration, time-evolution structure, gold-standard patent-IP translation, and the policy-grade appendix are the analytical layer the platforms do not produce.

 How long does the engagement take?